fisherra/fisherankney/_posts/2019-05-26-sql-drop-delete-alter.md

 <br>

-## Delete
+## Deleting Rows

-delete entry from a table, where conditions apply. deleting an entry (row):
+You can delete a single row by referencing a primary key, or a number of rows using logic with the where clause.

+Deleting a hypothetical single row:

 ```
 DELETE FROM example_table